 — Matthew 13:24-30 NLT

 Jesus is back among the crowds teaching in parables again.
-He is once again using images from agriculture which they would instantly recognize.
+He is once again using images from agriculture which the people would instantly recognize.
 But the connection with the Kingdom is what they miss.
-Once again, Jesus will later interpret the parables in private.
+As he did previously, Jesus will later interpret the parables in private.
 What we can immediately see again in this parable is the work of the enemy.
 Jesus' work, Jesus' disciples, and Jesus' Kingdom exist in a world which is under attack from Satan.
 He will allow no good work of Jesus to go unopposed.
 His goal is to corrupt, pollute, and undermine the work of Jesus.
-He wants to dilute the life of witness by the disciples.
-He uses the cover of darkness to do his vile deeds.
+Satan wants to dilute the life of witness by the disciples.
+Sometimes, he uses the cover of darkness to do his vile deeds, and other times, he uses blatant attacks (1 Peter 5:8).
 Jesus does not leave his first disciples, nor us, under the illusion that his power will make things easy and that people will just flock to him to be changed by him.
-From the beginning he reminds us of the opposition and the problematic issues of false disciples.
+From the beginning, he has reminded us of the opposition and the problematic issues of false disciples.
 Jesus is aware that his Kingdom will face corruption from the evil one, so we must be ready as well.

-Almighty God, El Shaddai who thundered forth at Sinai, show your power today and bind Satan's power for a time and strengthen and bring renewal to your people.
+Almighty God, El Shaddai who thundered forth at Sinai, show your power today and deliver me from Satan's grip, as has been promised.* Strengthen and bring renewal to your people.
 We fervently pray for true Spirit-led revival in our hearts, our homes, and our nations.
-In Jesus' name we pray.
+In Jesus' name, we pray.
 Amen.

 Related Scripture Readings